I once had the opportunity to reduce my expenses by living in a house, without roommates, rent free.

 By far the best opportunities come from knowing the right people.
 Make sure to network with older people, as well.

-These opportunities can be a win-win for everyone, whether it’s dog-sitting a border collie or providing a helping hand to a human resident.
+These opportunities can be a win-win for everyone, whether it’s minding a border collie or providing a helping hand to a human resident.
 So reach out and see if you can find a good arrangement for yourself.
 You can never know how it’ll work out, and the worst that could happen is they say no.